DagimDev/reactjs-learning/API-Integration-in-React/6_making_api_cal.md

     app making the request.
 API key also tracks the number of requests made for usage and billing purposes.
 □ Wait for the response

+Different ways of making API call in JavaScript: JavaScript provides some built-in
+    browser objects and some external open-source libraries to interact with the APIs.
+There are 5 ways of making an API call in JavaScript: XMLHttpRequest, jQuery,fetch and axios.